AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-10-my-8-favorite-video-games-of-all-time.md

 Dragon's Dogma is a breath of fresh air and makes combat in other action RPGs feel vastly inferior.
 It's more than worth a play—there's enough content in the main game and DLC to last you for hundreds of hours.

-## 5. Dishonored
+## 8. Dishonored

 This is one of Bethesda's lesser known games, at least in comparison to the more popular Elder Scrolls and Fallout franchises.
 But it's definitely worth checking out, even if it's a bit dated by today's standards.

 Set in a steampunk industrial empire that's engulfed in war and plagued by disease-carrying rats, Dishonored tells the story of legendary Corvo Attano, Lord Protector to the royal family.
 That honorary title is taken from Corvo when the Empress is assassinated in his presence, right in front of her daughter, Lady Emily.
 Corvo is entrusted with the Empress's one parting wish: that he protect Emily from those who would do her harm.
 Shortly after, he's apprehended, wrongfully implicated in the murder, and sent to prison.

 <figure>
-    {% include postPicture.html img="dishonored-intro" format="PNG" alt="Corvo Attano being apprehended and arrested for the murder of the Empress." %}
+    {% include postPicture.html img="dishonored-intro" format="JPG" alt="Corvo Attano being apprehended and arrested for the murder of the Empress." %}
     <figcaption>Image credits: <a href="https://www.youtube.com/watch?v=hAjtE47QLJg">TOTO62822</a></figcaption>
 </figure>

 You're soon liberated by unknown allies who appear to have an interest in protecting you and Lady Emily, and so begins your quest to avenge the Empress's death and to carry out her wish.

-I like Dishonored mainly because it gives you a great deal of choice in how you want to execute each mission—even though the story is fairly linear, each area feels like a miniature open-world sandbox that you're free to explore and complete however you'd like.
-This is further evident in the gameplay, where you can employ any combination of your powers (like blinking, bending time, or possessing people/rats) and more traditional weapons and traps to lay waste to your enemies.
+I like Dishonored mainly because it gives you a great deal of choice in how you want to execute each mission—even though the story is linear, each area feels like a miniature open-world sandbox that you're free to explore and complete however you'd like.
+This is further evident in the gameplay, where you can employ any combination of your powers (like blinking or bending time) and more traditional weapons and traps to lay waste to your enemies.

 It's a wonderful game with themes of loyalty, betrayal, and guardianship.
 It's also one of the few games with tangible consequences to your actions.
 The more you kill, for example, the more hostile and unwelcoming the world becomes as the plague spreads and security is heightened on the streets of Dunwall.
-In that respect, you also have the option of merely knocking enemies unconscious or simply sticking to the shadows and never being seen.
+In that respect, you also have the option of merely knocking enemies unconscious or simply sticking to the shadows and never being seen—known in game as a "low chaos" playstyle.

 The story's actually pretty solid, too.
 I remember returning from a particular mission to find Lady Emily drawing a picture of Corvo.
 If you've been playing the game the way that I believe Bethesda intended it to be completed the first time through, you'll be greeted with the portrait of a menacing shadow wielding a bloodstained dagger:

 <figure>
-    {% include postPicture.html img="corvo-drawing" format="PNG" alt="Corvo looking over Lady Emily's shoulder as she draws a picture of him." %}
+    {% include postPicture.html img="corvo-drawing" format="JPG" alt="Corvo looking over Lady Emily's shoulder as she draws a picture of him." %}
     <figcaption>Image credits: <a href="https://imgur.com/gallery/5SMZT/new">caelan003</a></figcaption>
 </figure>